octo-technology/OpenTezos/docs/defi/token-standards.md

 ## Fungible & Non-Fungible Tokens
 The most basic token is the _Fungible Token_, i.e., a class of identical, interchangeable tokens.
 For instance, two _XTZ_ tokens are identical and interchangeable, just like a US dollar is identical and interchangeable with another US dollar.
 One is exactly the same as the other.

 However, a token can represent much more than fungible assets.
 For instance, a concert ticket at the front row is obviously not equivalent to a concert ticket at the last row.
 These tickets are part of the same class (i.e., concert tickets), but they are not interchangeable: they are non-fungible.
 Two pieces of art are also non-fungible.
-The ownership of these assets can be enclosed in a _Non-Fungible Token_ (or _NFT_ for short) and bought, sold, exchanged, etc., just like any other token.
+The ownership of these assets can be coded in a _Non-Fungible Token_ (or _NFT_ for short) and bought, sold, exchanged, etc., just like any other token.
 NFTs are particularly interesting for collectibles as their scarcity can be demonstrated on the blockchain (i.e., an owner can prove that he has the only copy in the whole world.)

 ## Token standards on Tezos
 On Tezos, the latest token standard is [FA2](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) (standing for _Financial Application 2_).
 It supports a wide range of token types: